bedecarroll/chezmoi/docs/HOWTO.md

     {{ end -}}

 This will install `ripgrep` on both Debian/Ubuntu Linux systems and macOS.

+### Run a script only when the contents of another file changes

+`run_` scripts are run every time you run `chezmoi apply`, whereas `run_once_` scripts are only run when their contents have changed.
+Sometimes you want to run a script only when the contents of another file changes.

+You can do this by including a checksum of the other file in the script in a `run_once_` script.
+This can be done with either a comment in the script or a non-mutating command like `echo`.

+For example, if you want to run `run_once_script.sh` whenever `.file` changes in your source directory, you could put either of the following lines in the file:

+    # {{ include ".file" | sha256sum }}

+or

+    echo .file SHA256: {{ include ".file" | sha256sum }}

+Whenever the contents of `.file` changes then so will its SHA256 sum, so the contents of `run_once_script.sh` will change, and so `chezmoi apply` will re-run it.

+### Use `brew bundle` to install packages on macOS when the contents of `~/.Brewfile` changes

+FIXME

 ## Use chezmoi with GitHub Codespaces, Visual Studio Codespaces, Visual Studio Code Remote - Containers